 In January 2011, a National Fire Service Data Summit, funded by DHS/AFG, brought together a broad cross-section of fire industry leadership, including local decision makers.
 The Summit's goal was to identify, define, and standardize data collected on community risks and the deployment of fire department resources.
 A secondary goal was to improve the quality and consistency of data used to document resource allocation and related fire service decisions.
 A final goal was to develop recommendations for data collection processes, including a list of data elements that could easily be collected and analyzed by local fire departments to measure a department's availability, capability, and operational effectiveness.

-Based on the Summit results, the IAFF, IAFC, NIST, CFAI and the original architect of NEMSIS have joined forces to lead in the development of the National Fire Operations Reporting System (NFORS).
-This national collaboration is led by the project partners with input from a Stakeholder Group comprised of over 25 lead fire industry governmental and professional organizations.
+Based on the Summit results, the IAFF, IAFC, NIST, CFAI and the original architect of NEMSIS joined forces to lead in the development of the National Fire Operations Reporting System (NFORS).
+This national collaboration started the project that has now become the only live data analytic system with detailed incident analysis and a live firefighter exposure module with career diary.
+Welcome to NFORS!

 Click each topic below to learn more..